Product Overview

 Wireframe and Prototype

-The Digital Wireframe & Prototype phase involved transforming initial sketches into structured wireframes using Figma/Adobe XD, focusing on usability and layout.
-These wireframes were then developed into an interactive prototype, allowing for seamless navigation and functionality testing.
-This prototype provides a realistic user experience, enabling feedback collection and refinement before moving to high-fidelity design and development, explore the prototype by clicking on the links below.
+In the Digital Wireframe & Prototype phase, I converted my sketches into structured wireframes using Adobe XD, focusing on usability and layout.
+I then built an interactive prototype to test navigation and functionality, ensuring a seamless user experience.
+This allowed me to gather valuable feedback and refine the design before moving on to high-fidelity visuals and development.
+Explore the prototype by clicking the link below.

 Link to Wireframed Desktop Prototype